divya494/color-box-bg-changer/README.md

 # color-box-bg-changer
+This is a beginner-friendly web project using HTML, CSS, and JavaScript.
-A simple HTML, CSS, and JavaScript project where users can change the background color of the page by clicking on colorful boxes.
-Includes a reset button to return to the default pink background.
+Users can click on any of the colored boxes to change the background color of the entire page.
+A "Reset Background" button brings it back to the default pink.

+## 🔧 Tech Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla)

+## 💡 Features

+- Interactive color change on box click
+- Smooth and simple UI
+- Responsive on most screen sizes